SujitSingh521/October-2025/my-next-mysql-app/README.md

 # 🧑‍💻 Full Stack User Management App (Next.js + MySQL)

-This is a full-stack web application that allows users to submit their information (name, email, age, city) through a form.
+This is a full-stack web application that allows users to add, update, delete, and view their information (name, email, age, city).
 The data is stored in a MySQL database and displayed in a responsive table.
-Built using **Next.js (React)**, **MySQL**, and **Tailwind CSS**.
+Built using Next.js (React), MySQL, and Tailwind CSS.

 ---

 ## 🚀 Features

 - ✅ Add user information via a form
-- ✅ Store data in MySQL using API routes
+- ✅ Store data in MySQL using Next.js API routes
 - ✅ Display users in a table with real-time updates
+- ✅ Edit and delete users
 - ✅ View and verify data in MySQL Workbench
-- ✅ Clean UI with Tailwind CSS
+- ✅ Responsive UI with Tailwind CSS
 - ✅ Full stack flow: **Form → API → MySQL → UI**

----

 ## 📷 Screenshots